-- -the plant is tested, pursuant to prescribed specifications, to demonstrate that design and construction requirements have been met and that the plant can be operated in accordance with the operational limits and conditions, - the plant is operated and maintained in accordance with the operational limits and conditions, authorized procedures and design assumptions and intent, by a sufficient number of competent persons who are adequately - trained to cope with abnormal situations, including emergency situations; - adequate facilities and services are available in a timely manner during normal operation and for responding to all kinds of anticipated operational occurrences, design basis accidents and postulated severe accidents; - for all levels of requirements, the arrangements with participating organizations are adequate and effective; - adequate arrangements for response to all kinds of anticipated operational occurrences and accident have been made and appropriate actions have been taken to provide for protection of the health and safety of the site personnel and the public, and for protection of the environment. - 3.20.
+- the approved design enables the plant to be operated safely; - the plant is constructed in accordance with the design; - the plant is tested, pursuant to prescribed specifications, to demonstrate that design and construction requirements have been met and that the plant can be operated in accordance with the operational limits and conditions, and design assumptions and intent; - the plant is operated and maintained in accordance with the operational limits and conditions, authorized procedures and design assumptions and intent, by a sufficient number of competent persons who are adequately trained to cope with abnormal situations, including emergency situations; - adequate facilities and services are available in a timely manner during normal operation and for responding to all kinds of anticipated operational occurrences, design basis accidents and postulated severe accidents; - for all levels of requirements, the arrangements with participating organizations are adequate and effective; - adequate arrangements for response to all kinds of anticipated operational occurrences and accident have been made and appropriate actions have been taken to provide for protection of the health and safety of the site personnel and the public, and for protection of the environment.

+3.20.
 The plant management should develop goals and objectives that support and complement established corporate goals.
 The plant goals and objectives should be commensurate with the expectations of the management of the operating organization, and should include key performance areas of the plant and areas recognized as needing improvement.
 Suitable goals and objectives should be established at the departmental level to support the goals of the plant management.
 Departmental goals and objectives should be coordinated among the departments to ensure that they are consistent and mutually supportive and reflect management's priorities.

-- 3.21.
+3.21.
 Where it is reasonable, the goals and objectives of all management levels should be measurable and stated in terms that allow measurement of progress and clear determination of achievement.
 They should be challenging, realistic and focused on specific improvements in performance, and should be limited in number to prevent dilution of efforts in key areas.
-They should be communicated, understood and supported within the organizational structure responsible for their accomplishment. - 3.22.
+They should be communicated, understood and supported within the organizational structure responsible for their accomplishment.

+3.22.
 Management, at the appropriate level, should periodically review progress towards the accomplishment of goals and objectives.
-Formal reviews of progress should be conducted and results should be communicated periodically to the personnel of the operating organization. - 3.23.
-The performance objectives and targets of each department should be known and understood by its staff, who should also know the current position with respect to their achievement. - 3.24.
+Formal reviews of progress should be conducted and results should be communicated periodically to the personnel of the operating organization.

+3.23.
+The performance objectives and targets of each department should be known and understood by its staff, who should also know the current position with respect to their achievement.

+3.24.
 Personnel should be held accountable for the achievement of goals and objectives assigned to them and should be recognized for the achievement of goals and objectives and for actions performed to this end.